prithwi/how_not2_flu/README.md

 season week.
 As the scatter plot shows, the number of providers decreases sharply at around season week $33$.
 We identified this point by finding the inflection point of the averaged and smoothened CDC ILINet number of providers.
-The inflection point is also found via smotthened version to account for sporadic variations. the code snippet for finding the inflection point is given below.
+The inflection point is also found via smoothened version to account for sporadic variations.
+The code snippet for finding the inflection point is given below.
 The data archive can be found in [cdc real time data snapshot](./data/cdc-combined-national-2015-05-25.csv)